Medora, North Dakota

 Medora (/mɪˈdɔːrə/, mih-DOR-ə) is a city in Billings County, North Dakota, United States.
 The only incorporated place in Billings County, it is also the county seat.
 Much of the surrounding area is part of either Little Missouri National Grassland or Theodore Roosevelt National Park.
-The population was 121 at the 2020 census, and was estimated to be 160 in 2024.
+The population was 160 in a 2024 census.
 It is part of the Dickinson Micropolitan Statistical Area.
-Medora is home to the South unit of Theodore Roosevelt National Park, and Home to Sully Creek State Park, and to the Seasonal Medora Musical.
+Medora is home to the South unit of Theodore Roosevelt National Park and the Theodore Roosevelt Presidential Library, Bully Pulpit Golf Course, Chateau de Mores, and home to Rough Rider State Park (formerly Sully Creek State Park), and to the seasonal Medora Musical at the Burning Hills Amphitheater.
+It is a popular tourist destination during summer.